Freaky-coder05/animepahe-cli/README.md

 - Default export filename is `links.txt`
 - Use `-f` or `--filename` with `-x` to specify a custom export filename
 - Custom filename can include path information for organized exports
+- When episodes are not specified with export, all episodes are exported by default

 ### Platform Support
 - **Windows**: Fully supported with native executable